alexle/alexle.github.com/posts/move-to-github.markdown

 ##3.
 Simple, Minimal##

-Another appeal of moving to a static site is the simplicity of it.
+An appeal of moving to a static site is the simplicity of it.
 Markdown text file goes in, HTML file comes out.
 Everything is stripped down to the bare minimum.
 There's no complicated databases, no hard to navigate GUI's, no extra bells and whistles I won't use.

 ##4.
 Additional Tools##